Are your students having trouble with multiplication and division word problems? It could be that they need more practice with the vocabulary terms.

 You can also use interactive anchor charts.
 Anchor charts don’t have to be static.
 Create one for multiplication and division vocabulary, and let students interact with it by adding their own examples or using sticky notes to show where they see these terms in real-world situations.

 Another idea is to use math journals.
 Math journals are a wonderful way for students to process vocabulary.
 Ask them to write the term, define it in their own words, and draw a picture or diagram to illustrate it.
-For example, a student might write, “A quotient is the answer you get when you divide two numbers,” and then draw a picture to represent the concept in a way that makes sense to them.

 Once you’ve introduced the multiplication and division vocabulary terms your students need to know, it’s time to reinforce them.